How To Make Coffee With Whole Beans

 Step 4: Simmer for an hour, stirring occasionally

 I started simmering the waters.
-While I waited for my coffee to brew, I got back in my bed.
+While I waited for my coffee to brew, I got back into bed.
 I wrote in my Morning Pages book.
 Then I came down to give the beans a stir.

 Stirring coffee beans in mason jar